Earthing for Arthritis Relief

 There are over twenty published research studies on grounding.
 While many are pilot studies, when taken together, they show promise for multiple health conditions especially those related to inflammation.

 You can read case studies on this website from people who have found relief from osteoarthritis pain and rheumatoid arthritis pain.
-Their experiences range from temporary pain relief to long-term reduction of chronic pain.
+Their experiences range from to long-term reduction of

-If you are taking prescription medication for arthritis, it is a good idea to talk to your doctor before adding a new approach, even if it’s completely natural like grounding.
+If you are taking for , it is a good idea to talk to your doctor before adding a new approach, even if it’s completely natural like grounding.

 Inflammatory Response